getsentry/sentry-php/docs/usage.rst

 Usage
 =====

-Using Raven for PHP is straightforward.
+Using Sentry with PHP is straightforward.
 After installation of the library you can directly interface with the client and start submitting data.

 Basics